-The WLF Teens in the Academy Forum, a session bursting with vitality of the 3rd World Laureates Forum, unveiled on the morning of November 1.
+The WLA Teens in the Academy Forum, a session bursting with vitality of the 3rd WLA Forum, unveiled on the morning of November 1.
 Some academicians of the Chinese Academy of Sciences including Ma Dawei, Yang Xiongli, and Xie Youbai, together with Xu Zhenghe, academician of the Academy of Science of the Royal Society of Canada, attended the forum as representatives of laureates and communicated with more than 50 teen scientists from all over the country。

-Group photo of teen scientists Photo provided by WLF
+Group photo of teen scientists Photo provided by WLA Forum

 When were invited to communicate with the teen scientists, the academicians all managed to spare time for the forum despite their hectic schedule.
 They were greatly impressed by the children at the forum.

 At the forum, eight representatives of teen scientists shared and displayed their achievements in scientific research, their visions for science and the future, etc.

 “Why do straight-A students always score higher than Yao Ming’s height?”